The following locations have been approved for a sports gaming license by the Pennsylvania Gaming Control Board (PGCB):

 |Valley Forge Turf Club||Oaks||Kambi||March 2019||N/A|

-If you’ve been following Pennsylvania sports betting news, you know that the launch of online sportsbooks in the state can sometimes felt like Charlie Brown trying to kick a football.
+If you’ve been following Pennsylvania sports betting news, you know that the launch of online sportsbooks in the state felt like Charlie Brown trying to kick a football at times.

 Online sports betting plans for PA sportsbooks